uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 In our future sessions, we will be using Kotlin to control many parts of our Android app, so familiarizing yourself with the syntax will help increase your understanding later on :)

+Try not to look at the answers until you've tried these yourself!

 # Hacksprint Kotlin Challenges
 ## Variables and Strings
 ### String?...
 String.